-- Look outside for damage, such as wires down or trees lying across powerlines.
-Stay away from any fallen powerlines or trees lying across powerlines.
+- look outside for damage, such as downed powerlines.
+Stay away from any fallen powerlines or trees lying across powerlines

 Please be patient.
-If a power outage has affected a large amount of customers, our call centre will become very busy, very quickly.
+If a power outage has affected a large amount of customers our call centre will become very busy, very quickly.
 You may hear a pre-recorded message when you call.
 Where possible, this will include an estimation of the time it will take to restore power.
-If there is no message about a power outage in your area or you need more information, stay on the line and a customer service representative will assist you.
+If you need more information stay on the line and a customer service representative will assist you.

-If you have electricity to only some parts of your property or if your neighbours have power and you don’t – the problem could be inside your home.
-Call 13 13 88 in the first instance to check.
+If you have electricity to some parts of your property or if your neighbours have power and you don’t – the problem could be inside your home.
+Check online or call 13 13 88 in the first instance to check.

 While we work to restore power, you can:

-- Leave one light switch on so you will know as soon as power is restored.
+- leave one light switched on so you will know as soon as the power is restored

-- Tune to your local radio station with a battery operated radio or the car radio for power restoration updates.
+- tune into your local radio station with a battery operated radio or the car radio for power restoration updates